ottawadogblog/legal/privacy-terms-cookies.md

 # Ottawa Dog Blog Privacy Policy and Terms of Service

 This is a legally binding contract between you and Ottawa Dog Blog.
 Please make sure you read it, because it is important.
-We’ve tried to make it as clear as possible, but we welcome your feedback to [mailto:support@ottawadogblog.ca](support@ottawadogblog.ca) if you have suggestions or questions.
+We’ve tried to make it as clear as possible, but we welcome your feedback to [support@ottawadogblog.ca](mailto:support@ottawadogblog.ca) if you have suggestions or questions.

 ## Definitions